 In order to be clear and direct with the students about the purpose of the discussion, tell them that their conversation about these ideas will help them identify the type of active community they want to cultivate.

-2. Provide Clear Guidelines for Participation
+2. Provide clear guidelines for participation

-eCourse instructors/entrepreneurs often hesitate to get too specific with students about expectations.
+Online course instructors often hesitate to get too specific with students about expectations.
 After all, the students are adults and the courses are not “school.”
 However, providing guidelines about work, time, commitment, and effort helps students to structure their learning – sometimes we need someone to give us a few boundaries so we can really blossom.

 Present your guidelines as suggestions for how to maximize learning.
 Be sure to emphasize that there is no need for self-judgment if the guidelines are adhered to perfectly.
 You are providing a map for the easiest path to success.